 Junior Livestock Auction

-A few seconds in the ring concludes months of hard work for these young livestock exhibitors, who have raised market hogs, sheep, beef, replacement heifers, rabbits or poultry.
+A few seconds in the ring concludes months of hard work for these young livestock exhibitors, who have raised market hogs, sheep, beef, replacement heifers, rabbits, or poultry.
 Thanks to the buyers, the animals bring a good return to the exhibitors who have spent time in the show ring having their animals examined by the judges.
-The auction starts out with market hogs, followed by champions, beef, goats, and lambs.
+The auction starts out with market hogs, followed by bred heifers, beef, goats, poultry, rabbits, and lambs.

-The Junior Livestock Auction, broadcast live by KRKC, brings together the efforts of volunteers and the generosity of many businesses.
-“Learning to produce food for my table and how to be in business for myself – valuable lessons I learned as a 4-H and FFA member,” said Fair Auction Director, Cody Bassetti, “Now, the volunteers and the auction buyers, we’re all doing our part to ensure these lessons continue for kids in our community.”
-Bassetti is a volunteer director of the fair’s Junior Livestock Auction and oversees the 75 plus volunteers that help to sell the livestock raised by the 4-H and FFA members.
+The Junior Livestock Auction brings together the efforts of volunteers and the generosity of many businesses.
+“Learning to produce food for my table and how to be in business for myself – valuable lessons I learned as a 4-H and FFA member,” said Fair Auction Director, Cody Bassetti, “Now as the volunteers and the auction buyers, we’re all doing our part to ensure these lessons continue for kids in our community.”
+Bassetti is a volunteer Director of the Fair’s Junior Livestock Auction and oversees the 75 plus volunteers that help to sell the livestock raised by the 4-H and FFA members.

-Staff members from Mechanics Bank are ringside to help operate the video projections which display lot numbers, seller information and sale price.
+Staff members from Mechanics Bank are ringside to help operate the video projections, which display lot numbers, seller information, and sale price.
 Breakfast is sponsored by CliftonLarsonAllen, and American Ag Credit sponsors the buyers’ lunch.
-Mike and Mary Orradre and Rosa Pacheco’s Catering sponsor the Buyers’ Reception at the conclusion of the auction.
+Industrial Pump Shop, Mike and Mary Orradre, and Rosa Pacheco’s Catering sponsor the Buyers’ Reception at the conclusion of the auction.

 Back to